mardon/PrestaShop_aktcsv/README.md

 PrestaShop_aktcsv
 ================================================

-Update price and stock quantity (or just stock or price)  in PrestaShop 1.5.6.2 and 1.6.0.6 from CSV
+Update price and stock quantity (or just stock or price) in PrestaShop 1.4, 1.5.6.2 and 1.6.0.9 from CSV.

-based on AktCSV from sokon.pl for PS 1.4 [PL]
+Support for PS 1.4 by sokon.pl module.

+Install in PrestaShop 1.5.6.2, 1.6.0.9:
-Download working [PL] aktcsv.zip from zip subfolder Install in PrestaShop 1.5.6.2
+Download zip.
+Extract, change folder name to aktcsv, zip to aktcsv.zip.
+Install in PS.

   Multishop feature - untested.